Scottish Men’s Sheds Association(SMSA) Shed Membership or Shed Developing Groups Terms and Conditions, Fees and Periods.

 SMSA Shed Member Facebook Moderators

-Your Member Shed can have two Facebook Moderators on the SMSA Shed Member Forum.
+Your Member Shed can have two Facebook Editors on the SMSA Shed Member Forum.
 These can be the same people as on your two main contacts or completely different people who might be your computer gurus.
-The two moderators may only post information which is about your Shed.
+The two editors may only post information which is about your Shed.
 Nothing inflammatory, illegal, pornographic or that which will damage the image of the Scottish Men’s Sheds Association or the Scottish Men’s Sheds Movement.
 It is up to the person submitting this online application for SMSA Shed Membership that these people are informed of the conditions.

 Thanks for taking the time to read these guidelines which we hope will keep you, your Board, members and the Men’s Shed as safe and enjoyable as possible.
 Thank you for joining us in creating a sustainable, fun and successful Scottish Men’s Sheds Association and Scottish Men’s Sheds Movement for yourselves and the generations to come.